srbmaury/quiz1/CONTRIBUTING.md

 # Contributing Guidelines

 Welcome to our open-source project!
 We appreciate your interest in contributing to our project.
-By contributing, you help us create a better software for everyone.
+By contributing, you help us create better software for everyone.

 Before you start contributing, please take a moment to read the following guidelines to ensure a smooth and effective contribution process: